Jeffstr00/Bikesharing/README.md

 ![Basic Information](https://github.com/Jeffstr00/Bikesharing/blob/main/Resources/image1_info.png)

 While NYC CitiBike totalled 1.86 million rides in August 2019, you can't expect to achieve the same success in Des Moines.
-Given that NYC's population is roughly forty times that of Des Moines, an optimistic projection (if you could get Des Moines people to ride at the same rate of NYC people) for Des Moines would be around 46,000.
+Given that NYC's population is roughly forty times that of Des Moines, an optimistic projection (if you could get Des Moines people to ride at the same rate of NYC people) for Des Moines would be around 46,000 rides per month.

 Looking at the gender breakdown in NYC, males ride almost 2.5 times as much as females do (1.2 million vs 47k).
 This could either mean that men are simply your target market that you should focus most of your efforts on or that you have a largely untapped market with women if you are able to get them to ride more often.